Who we are

 - To manage your membership and provide our membership services to you

-When you are a member, ICF will use your information to perform our services in relation to your membership (e.g. to issue your members’ magazine, e-newsletter, and to give you access to the online Members’ Area).
+When you are a member, ICF will use your information to perform our services in relation to your membership (e.g. to issue your members’ magazine, e-newsletter, and to provide access to the online Members’ Area).
 In addition, we use your information when you use our services (e.g. event booking and the addition of new subscriptions).
 From time to time, we’ll email you with member-only communications that invite you to make the most of your membership.
 We’ll also contact you with important operational information regarding your membership (e.g. notices about your subscription fees and information about membership progression etc.).
 In these instances, we process your personal data because it is necessary for the maintenance of contact with you.

 - To manage your event bookings and provide our services to you